 Contributions: The contribution rates for the Plan are established by the Oklahoma Legislature after recommendation by the Board based on an actuarial calculation, which is performed to determine the adequacy of such contribution rates.
 Each member participates based on their qualifying gross salary earned, excluding overtime.
 There is no cap on the qualifying gross salary earned, subject to Internal Revenue Service (IRS) limitations on compensation.
 For 2015, state agency employers contributed 16.5% on all salary, and state employees contributed 3.5% on all salary.
 Members have the option to elect to increase the benefit computation factor for all future service from 2.0% to 2.5%.
 The election is irrevocable, binding for all future employment under OPERS, and applies only to full years of service.
 Those who make the election pay the standard contribution rate plus an additional contribution rate, 2.91% which is actuarially determined.
-Contributions to the pension plan from OETA were \$371,848 for the year ended June 30, 2015.
+Contributions of \$322,459, \$371,848 and